CDR programmes typically over-run. Nine CDR questions almost nobody's asking which reduce delivery risk.

 1. You're progressing well with your product data release for July.
 Is consumer data sharing that much harder?

-It's 100+ CDR Rules, 19 endpoints, 80+ schemas, 30+ security standards, binding CX obligations, and 9 mandatory version upgrades.
-Mapping these into your delivery plan is the difference between efficiently delivering over 9 or 15 months and scrambling to catch up.
+It's 100+ CDR Rules, 19 endpoints, 80+ schemas, 30+ security standards, binding CX obligations, 9 mandatory version upgrades, updates to 5 operational processes and introduction of 3 CDR-specific processes.
+Mapping these into your delivery plan is the difference between efficiently delivering by the mandated dates (in 9 or 15 months) or scrambling to catch up.

 2. How will you test CDR data flows in production without exposing live customer data?

 Testing strategy is often an afterthought.
-CDR's data-sharing model means your test environment needs to replicate real consent flows, API performance, and security controls — not just functional correctness.
+CDR's data-sharing model means your test environment needs to replicate real consent flows, API performance, data holder and recipient interactions, and adhere to the security profiles (FAPI, OIDC) - not just functional correctness.

 3. How do you comply with CDR data correction and reporting requirements without significantly increasing effort and cost?

-CDR regulations require you to notify consumers if you correct their personal or transactional data.
+There are 8 operational processes in CDR.
+One of these regulated processes requires you to notify consumers if you correct their personal or transactional data.
 This involves operational teams and processes that aren't handled by CDR vendors.
-Without considering these upfront, cost implications compound.
+Without considering these upfront it can lead to unexpected costs, delays and operational disruption.

 Compliance